The first thing you should do is organize yourself and it pays to do this a few weeks before the first day at school.

 Step 3 – Prepare for the first day

 When you know the date of your child’s first day at school, you need to then ensure your routine is properly adjusted to dovetail with his or her schedule.
-In case the child is going to be away at school the entire day, then don’t forget to pack their meals and be sure you know when their lunchtime and snack time is.
+In case the child is going to be away at school the entire day, then don’t forget to pack their meals.

 Step 4 – Put all your child’s school belongings in one place